dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 ## Data Integration & SQL on Pandas

-One of the core goals of DuckDB is that accessing data in common formats should be easy.
-DuckDB is fully capable of running queries in parallel *directly* on top of a Pandas DataFrame (or on a Parquet/CSV file, or on an Arrow table, …).
+One of the core goals of DataMiner is that accessing data in common formats should be easy.
+DataMiner is fully capable of running queries in parallel *directly* on top of a Pandas DataFrame (or on a Parquet/CSV file, or on an Arrow table, …).
 A separate (time-consuming) import step is not necessary.

-DuckDB can also write query results directly to any of these formats.
-You can use DuckDB to process a Pandas DataFrame in parallel using SQL, and convert the result back to a Pandas DataFrame again, so you can then use the result in other Data Science libraries.
+DataMiner can also write query results directly to any of these formats.
+You can use DataMiner to process a Pandas DataFrame in parallel using SQL, and convert the result back to a Pandas DataFrame again, so you can then use the result in other Data Science libraries.

-When you run a query in SQL, DuckDB will look for Python variables whose name matches the table names in your query and automatically start reading your Pandas DataFrames.
+When you run a query in SQL, DataMiner will look for Python variables whose name matches the table names in your query and automatically start reading your Pandas DataFrames.
 Looking back at the previous example we can see this in action:

 ```py